rossta/rossta.github.com/source/blog/2018-07-07-building-a-pdf-viewer-with-vue-part-2.html.md

   // ...
 ```
 The added complexity in `fetchPages` allows us to request small batches of pages with each subsequent call.
 The `currentCount` represents the total number of pages that have already been fetched.
 The `startPage` is simply the next page number of the next would-be page in the array, and the `endPage` of the batch is the lesser of an arbitrarily small batch of pages (`BATCH_COUNT`) and the remaining pages.
 We're able to insert these pages in the correct location in the tracked pages array with `this.pages.splice(currentCount, 0, ...pages)`.
-We also use the `this.cursor` property to track the most recently request `endPage` to ensure the same batch is not requested more than once.
+We also use the `this.cursor` property to track the most recently request `endPage` to ensure the same batch is only requested once.

 ### Why splice?